NEWS

 clinical development

-A pre-specified biomarker analysis illustrated that treatment with Adrecizumab after ICU admission resulted in a rapid and sustained improvement of systemic organ function (SOFA score).
+A pre-specified biomarker analysis illustrated that treatment with Enibarcimab after ICU admission resulted in a rapid and sustained improvement of systemic organ function (SOFA score).
 Subsequently, the relative mortality was reduced by more than 30% after day 28.
 The positive effect on survival persisted over 90 days.

 For further information please see the following article.